We independently research, test, review, and recommend the best products. If you buy something through our links, we may earn a commission.

 No, not all LED lights can be dimmed.
 Brands make lights that are dimmable and ones that aren’t so usually it’s mentioned on the packaging of the bulb.
 It’s necessary to watch out for the non-dimmable ones because they can’t work with an internal or an external dimmer either.

 They can be dimmed using a dimmer.
 If the LED light is being replaced by an incandescent bulb then it is important to buy a new dimmer as its power won’t be enough to evenly illuminate the bulb faintly or it may even start flickering.
 In this case, you’ll be needing a new dimmer for your LED bulb with a trailing edge of 0-150W.
 Around 85% of the LED lights will work on this power.
 While the filament bulbs can be easily dimmed LED bulbs don’t necessarily work in the same manner.
 They can neither be switched ON nor switched OFF nor in between.
 So, methods like analog dimming and Pulse Width Modulation (PWM) can be used to bring out a dimmable LED flash.

 The pulse Width Modulation method works by playing with time and the speed with which it causes the light to flicker.
 As mentioned before LED lights can’t be dimmed so PWM allows the light to switch ON and OFF with such speed that the human eye can’t notice it.

-The extent of dimming depends on the period of time the light is switched ON for.
-For instance, if the brightness is set to be 60%, the LED light will be switched ON for 60% of the time and will remain switched OFF for 20% of the time.
+The extent of dimming depends on the period of time the light is switched ON.
+For instance, if the brightness is set to 60%, the LED light will be switched ON for 60% of the time and will remain switched OFF for 20% of the time.